mhmdreda-nyx/Specific-News-Scraper/README.md

 Contributions, issues, and feature requests are highly welcome!
 Feel free to check the issues page and submit Pull Requests.

 ## 📝 License
-This project is [MIT](https://choosealicense.com/licenses/mit/) licensed.
+This project is [GNU GPLv3](https://choosealicense.com/licenses/gpl-3.0/) licensed.